YagoLopez/payload-ecommerce-postgres-neon/README.md

-# Payload Ecommerce Template
+# Payload Ecommerce Customized By Yago López

-This template is in **BETA**.
+This is a fork of the official [Payload Ecommerce](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).

-This is the official [Payload Ecommerce Template](https://github.com/payloadcms/payload/blob/main/templates/ecommerce).
 This repo includes a fully-working backend, enterprise-grade admin panel, and a beautifully designed, production-ready ecommerce website.

-This template is right for you if you are working on building an ecommerce project or shop with Payload.
+This fork impoves the frontend Ecommerce user interface and the architecture of the code using the Repository Pattern to model and abstract the domain entities like, Pages and Products.

 Core features: